OGIP Calibration Memo CAL/GEN/94-002

 3 CUSTOMIZING YOUR CALDB SET-UP

 The Caldb system is moderately flexible such that some degree of customization of a user's set-up is available.
 However such customization is only recommended for advanced users who fully understand the implications.
-It is intended that the standard set-up described in Section 2 will satisfy the needs of 90% of general users.
+It is intended that the standard set-up described in Section 2 will satisfy the needs of general users.

 3.1 When to Customize